puppeteer/puppeteer/docs/api.md

 #### page.pdf(options)
 - `options` <[Object]> Options object which might have the following properties:
   - `path` <[string]> The file path to save the PDF to.
 If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
-If no path is provided, the PDF won't be saved to the disk.
+If no path is provided or it doesn't exist, the PDF won't be saved to the disk.
   - `scale` <[number]> Scale of the webpage rendering.
 Defaults to `1`.
   - `displayHeaderFooter` <[boolean]> Display header and footer.
 Defaults to `false`.
   - `printBackground` <[boolean]> Print background graphics.
 Defaults to `false`.